Refinancing Your Mortgage vs. Selling Your Home in 2026

 Loan-to-value ratio

-If you’ve paid your existing mortgage for a number of years — and your home’s value has risen during that time — then your LTV ratio has improved, and you’re likely to get a good rate.
+If you’ve paid your existing mortgage for several years — and your home’s value has risen during that time — then your LTV ratio has improved, and you’re likely to get a good rate.

 However, if your home’s value decreased after taking out your existing loan — and you’re now upside-down on your mortgage — then your LTV worsened over time, even if you’ve been consistent in your mortgage payments.
 In this situation, your LTV ratio will only qualify you for the most expensive interest rates, if you qualify at all.